A character with an empathic level of devotion to another character they may not have known very long.

 - Lateline had one of these, a snarky sassy secretary type who idolized the jerky lead anchor character.
-I'd fill in the names, but there's so little in the way of Lateline material on the web, that you'll just have to take my word for it.

 - On NCIS, it's implied that Gibbs's devotion to his team is at least partly due to the murder of his wife and daughter several years earlier.
 This may be especially true of Abby, who serves as something of a surrogate daughter.

 - The Mentalist: Patrick Jane, while not helpful in the traditional sense, always saves his beloved Lisbon and her team after the death of his wife and daughter.

 - Shoutarou, in Kamen Rider Double, is intensely devoted towards protecting his clients no matter what.
 This stems from the teachings of his dead mentor.
 The sentiment is shared by Akiko in her more heroic moments.

 - Finch to Reese in Person of Interest.
 He holds himself responsible for the people whose lives were endangered but he did not, or could not, save, including Reese's love.
 Reese returns this to a degree, seeing Finch as the man who gave him a purpose in life and a way to save people.